 - March 3, 2014: Deadline for early childhood, elementary, and middle school (PK3–grade 8) applications.

-- March 31, 2014: Lottery results are available online.
+- March 31, 2014: Lottery results for Round 1 are available online.
 Families that used an email address to create their My School DC family account also will receive lottery results by email.

 - May 1, 2014: Deadline to accept a space if your child was matched with a school through the lottery.
 To accept your space, you must submit required enrollment forms and prove DC residency.
 (Schools have different enrollment requirements.)